gut-puncture/Semantic-Gravity-RP/specification.md

 * +10 if fluent
 * If any hard fail: V(p)=0

-### 3.8 Prompt validation (mandatory DeepSeek reasoner (thinking enabled for reasoning))
+### 3.8 Prompt validation (mandatory GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch)

+Deterministic filters (apply before model validation):

+* Reject if target appears in prompt by whole-word match, case-insensitive.
+* Reject if target appears after stripping non-letters from prompt.
+* Reject if creative is not exactly two sentences.
+* Reject if out-of-distribution is not one or two sentences.
+* Reject if target is not strictly alphabetic.

-For each candidate prompt p with target X, call DeepSeek reasoner (thinking enabled for reasoning) to return strict JSON:
+For each candidate prompt p with target X, call GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch to return strict JSON:

 * is_one_word_answer_enforced
 * best_one_word_answer